-Please keep that copy and not only just keep that, keep reading that as well okay alright.
-So now moving ahead from here, we have seen these things in the sense that language learning is really not very complicated for children.
-It happens normally, it happens on its own, it does not take much of effort, that is exactly what we mean by language learning is child's play.

-And what I what I do want to understand that there are some keywords that are that are important here, keyword is "effortlessly".
-There is no effort that is being put in it, okay.
-It happens without specific instruction, okay.
-These are the 2 key points in language learning.
-When a child is learning a language effortlessly without any instructions based on limited input from the environment, output is infinite and grammatical.
+Now, so moving ahead from here, we have seen these things in the sense that language learning is really not very complicated for children, it happens normally, it happens on its own, it does not take much effort, that is exactly what we mean by language learning is a child's play and what I do want you to understand is that there are some keywords that are important here, key word is effortless, there is no effort that is being put in it, it happens without specific instruction.
+These are the two key points in language learning.

-The role of human mind that is, language acquisition device that is, universal grammar and its components as principles and parameters are responsible for this.
-Before this theory, before this these principles came into existence, people did not pay proper attention to the role of human mind in understanding language in acquiring language, all right okay.
+When a child is learning a language effortlessly without any instruction based on limited input from the environment, the output is infinite and grammatical, the role of the human mind, that is language acquisition device, that is universal grammar, and its components as principles and parameters are responsible for this, before this theory, before this principles came into existence, people did not pay proper attention to the role of the human mind in understanding the language, in acquiring the language.

-This is why we say, language learning is special type of cognitive ability.
-This is the things that we have discussed that we learn other kinds of things like singing, swimming, dancing, flying, and various other things when we are grown up therefore, those there is a clear distinction between language and everything else.
-And on the basis of that, we say language as a specific special purpose cognitive ability, all right.
+This is why we say language learning is a special type of cognitive ability, the things that we have discussed, that we learn other kinds of things like singing, swimming, dancing, flying, and various other things when we are grown up.
+Therefore, those, there is a clear distinction between language, and everything else, and on the basis of that, we say language is a special purpose cognitive ability.